CIS565-Fall-2023/Project4-CUDA-Denoiser/README.md

 Based on my observation, with the denoize feature implemented, the iteration amount needed for reaching the acceptable smooth condition was significantly reduced, leading to more efficient and time-saving results in the process.

-Also, based on my test I got the following graph amount of the resolution and runtime of denoize:
+Also, based on my test I got the following graph among the resolution and runtime of denoize:

 |Graph1|
 |:-----:|